metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 ## Seahawks @ Rams

 Why do I keep violating a fundamental rule here?
 Never bet road teams giving away a whole bunch of points.

+***

+## Titans @ Eagles

+Eagles are repeatedly getting penalized and having the referees rule against them on critical plays.